supremotraders2020-droid/HMS-App/replit.md

 # HMS Core - Hospital Management System

 ## Overview
-HMS Core is a comprehensive Hospital Management System designed for Gravity Hospital, offering role-based access for various healthcare professionals (Administrators, Doctors, Nurses, OPD Managers, and Patients).
+HMS Core is a comprehensive Hospital Management System designed for Gravity Hospital, offering role-based access for seven user roles: ADMIN, DOCTOR, NURSE, OPD_MANAGER, PATIENT, PATHOLOGY_LAB, and MEDICAL_STORE.
 It provides specialized dashboards and workflows tailored to each role, focusing on clinical clarity, professional trust, and efficient healthcare workflows.
 The system adheres to Material Design 3 principles adapted for the healthcare industry.
-The project aims to provide a robust, scalable, and intelligent platform for modern hospital management, integrating AI for enhanced decision-making and operational efficiency.
+The project includes 24 departments with 4,830+ hospital services (including 1,148 pathology tests), integrating AI for enhanced decision-making and operational efficiency.

 ## User Preferences
 - Preferred communication style: Simple, everyday language